Avi-Kenny/SimEngine/docs/index.md

 ### 6) Set the simulation configuration

 This controls options related to your entire simulation, such as the number of simulation replicates to run for each level combination and how to <a href="/docs/parallelization.html" target="_blank">parallelize</a> your code.
 This is discussed in detail on the <a href="/docs/function-reference/set_config.html" target="_blank">`set_config`</a> page.
-We set `num_sim` to 10, and so **simba** will run a total of 60 simulation replicates (10 for each level combination).
+We set `num_sim` to 10, and so **SimEngine** will run a total of 60 simulation replicates (10 for each level combination).

 ```R
 sim %<>% set_config(